Join my December 2018 Zero Waste Challenge!

 - Dry goods in bulk at Vrac du Marche

-- Carrots – Hard to find anywhere else
+- Carrots, spinach & mushrooms – Hard to find anywhere else

 - Tofu without packaging